apache/druid/.github/pull_request_template.md

 Describe your patch: what did you change in code?
 How did you fix the problem?

-If there are several relatively logically separate changes in this PR, list them.
-For example:
+If there are several relatively logically separate changes in this PR, create a mini-section for each of them.
+For
+example:
- - Fixed the bug ...
+#### Fixed the bug ...
- - Renamed the class ...
+#### Renamed the class ...
- - Added a forbidden-apis entry ...
+#### Added a forbidden-apis entry ...

-Some of the aspects mentioned above may be omitted for simple and small PRs.

-### Design

-Please describe any design decisions made, including:
+In each section, please describe design decisions made, including:
  - Choice of algorithms
  - Behavioral aspects.
 What configuration values are acceptable?
 How are corner cases and error conditions handled, such as when insufficient resources are available?